oplS16projects/16A.D.---FP-SVG/README.md

 The goal of this project is to implement XML-based Scalable Vector Graphics specification on a limited basis and to provide means to edit svg documents graphically.

 ### Analysis
 The project will make use of several approaches.
-In order to Higher Order
+To be continued.....

+-
 Explain what approaches from class you will bring to bear on the project.
 Be explicit: e.g., will you use recursion?
 How?
 Will you use map/filter/reduce?
 How?
 Will you use data abstraction?
 Will you use object-orientation?
 Will you use functional approaches to processing your data?
 Will you use state-modification approaches?
 A combination?

 The idea here is to identify what ideas from the class you will use in carrying out your project.